ATM-HSW/libHttp/README.md

 # HTTP and HTTPS library for mbed OS 5

-This library is used to make HTTP and HTTPS calls from mbed OS 5 applications.
+This library is used to make HTTP and HTTPS calls from Mbed OS 5 applications.

 ## HTTP Request API